A-Z of Fresh Ideas for Your Home: Part Three (M-R)

 The two main colours are white and blue, which we associate with the pinstripe uniforms of Navy sailors.
 These two colours are often used in equal parts to create the backdrop of a room, and then nautical accessories, such as boat ornaments, lighthouse lamps, framed starfish, seashells and lifebelts are used to pepper the room, and to help enforce the theme.

-For a white floor tile with plenty of sea-faring charm, try our Cantina Wood Effect Tiles.
-They’re printed to look like old, antique shipping crates – ideal for creating a defined floor area in a nautical-themed bathroom or kitchen.
-For a blue wall tile that’s full of texture and character, and all the bubbling, churning spirit of the seven seas, try these Azul Patchwork Mosaic Effect Tiles.
+For a white floor tile with plenty of sea-faring charm, try white wood effect tiles.
+They're printed to look like old, antique shipping crates - ideal for creating a defined floor area in a nautical-themed bathroom or kitchen.
+For a blue wall tile that's full of texture and character, and all the bubbling, churning spirit of the seven seas, try these Azul Patchwork Mosaic Effect Tiles.
 Each tile consists of a grid of 25 different textured patterns.

 O is for Optical Illusions